• Skip to primary navigation

 1. Place a couple of small plates in the freezer ready to check whether the jam has reached setting point.
 The cold plates will quickly cool a small sample of the jam to check whether it whether it will set when cooled.

 2. Prepare around 4 glass jars with lids.
+Read how to prepare jars for homemade jam.

 How to make persimmon jam

-A pan of jam ingredients
+A pan containing ingredients for persimmon jam.

 Using a teaspoon, place a small amount of the jam on one of the chilled plates from the freezer.
 If the jam sticks to the plate and does not slide off when the plate is tilted the jam has reached setting point and is ready.
 If the jam is not ready, continue to boil rapidly for another 5 minutes or so and then test again.